Shirley Franklin: Political career

 Franklin served as the Commissioner of Cultural Affairs under Mayor Maynard Jackson.
 Subsequently, she was named Chief Administrative Officer and City Manager under Mayor Andrew Young.

 Her 2001 run for mayor was her first run for public office.
 She won, succeeding Mayor Bill Campbell after winning 50 percent of the vote, defeating several candidates including Democrat Robb Pitts (33 percent).
 Facing a massive and unexpected budget deficit, Franklin slashed the number of government employees and increased taxes to balance the budget as quickly as possible.

 Franklin made repairing the Atlanta sewer system a main focus of her office.
 Prior to Franklin's term, Atlanta's combined sewer system violated the federal Clean Water Act and burdened the city government with fines from the Environmental Protection Agency.
 In 2002, Franklin announced an initiative called "Clean Water Atlanta" to address the problem and begin improving the city's sewer system.

 She has been lauded for efforts to make the City of Atlanta "green."
 Under Franklin's leadership Atlanta has gone from having one of the lowest percentages of LEED certified buildings to one of the highest.

 In 2005, Time named Franklin one of the five best big-city American mayors.
 In October of that same year, she was included in the U.S. News & World Report "Best Leaders of 2005" issue.

 With solid popular support and strong backing from the business sector, Franklin was reelected Atlanta Mayor in 2005, garnering more than 90 percent of the vote.
-Her popularity led to increased speculation that she may be a viable contender for a future Georgia governor's race.